Stich

 his long time cohorts Mike Murley and Geoff Young, Stich formed his own

-Modern Surfaces is a truly unique group encompassing free-improvisation,
+Modern Surfaces is a truly unique ensemble encompassing free-improvisation,

-20th-century classical music, electronic textures and more.
-In 1998,
+20th-century classical music, electronic textures, and more.
+In 1998, Modern

-Modern Surfaces recorded their first CD along with
+Surfaces recorded their first CD along with special guest Paul Bley.
+In

-Bley'.
-In 1999, Stich got signed to a world-wide licensing deal with
+1999, Stich got signed to a world-wide licensing deal with Buzz Records,

 In November 1999,